medikoo/webmake-coffee/README.md

 ### Cache

-When using with [Webmake binded to server](https://github.com/medikoo/modules-webmake#development-with-webmake), make sure to rely on [caching](https://github.com/medikoo/modules-webmake#cache-boolean-programmatical-usage-only), then only changed files will be recompiled on request.
+When using with [Webmake that's binded to server](https://github.com/medikoo/modules-webmake#development-with-webmake) make sure to rely on [caching](https://github.com/medikoo/modules-webmake#cache-boolean-programmatical-usage-only), then only changed files will be recompiled on request.

 ## Tests [![Build Status](https://api.travis-ci.org/medikoo/webmake-coffee.png?branch=master)](https://travis-ci.org/medikoo/webmake-coffee)